 Arts 52.
 PERIOD, STYLE, AND GENRE IN MUSIC.
-21/2 credits.
+3 credits.

-Prerequisite: Arts 51.
 Representative Music of the Main Eras of Western Music.
 The purpose of this course is to develop creative listening to carefully programmed representative forms, styles, and schools of all the main eras of the historical development of Western music down to and including the "New Music."

 Arts 53.
-APPRECIATION OF VISUAL ARTS.
-21/2 credits.
+Appreciation of Visual Arts.
+3 credits.